dddddddd99/us-accidents-severity/README.md

 This project uses machine learning to predict the severity of road accidents based on weather and environmental data.
-It was completed as part of my coursework.
+It was completed as part of my coursework

 ## Project Overview